This post contains affiliate links.

 3. Leave as much open space as you can.

 We very purposely kept our playroom floor open so there was plenty of space to spread out and PLAY.
 See the lovely ladder for climbing the walls?
 That came from Ikea.
 The overflowing blue bin contained our dress up clothes.
 We could have had ten times the amount of toys we owned in 2008 (and many of my friends did) but I am a firm believer that less is best when it comes to play time.

 And here are the toys that were contained in those Ikea storage shelves:

 The top right photo shows the entire contents of the bin labeled “vehicles”.
 Despite the male chromosomes, none of my boys have been particularly interested in playing with cars.
 While they love to push around dump trucks outside and vehicles will offer a few minutes diversion, they are certainly not a top pick.

 4. Rotate out your toys!

 Not only does this keep your space clutter free and leave less to clean up, but it also means you have a constant supply of fresh, new toys.
 How often did/do we rotate toys?
 They usually get rotated when either: I get sick of stepping on them, the kids are fighting over them, or they are not willing to clean them up.
 Each one of those is a sign that a rotation is overdue.

 The four big boys had LEGO in their room.
 We also had a wooden train set that that was part of our toy rotation.
 And the girls each have a few dolls and stuffed animals.

 5. What about relatives who like to give gifts?

 Having a few types of open-ended toys actually makes gift giving easier.
-Family members always knew they could add to the Schliech animal collection, Playmobil, LEGO or wooden food.
+Family members always knew they could add to the Schleich animal collection, Playmobil, LEGO or wooden food.
 Even when duplicate sets were given, the creativity of these toys means a second toy llama or Playmobil family was always a welcome addition!